janspoerer/janspoerer.github.io/_posts/2022-11-24-nlpjourney-13-of-75 copy.markdown

 We have already put our article draft in our preferred conference's format, and the main missing piece is the results section.
 Some experiments are still running.
 We are exploring the scaling behavior of NLP models with different training dataset sizes.

-I took vacation and the internet connection at the hotel was slow and instable.
+I took a vacation and the internet connection at the hotel was slow and unstable.
 So I decided to skip one week of updates.
-This update, #13/75, is therefore two weeks after the last one.
+This update, #13/75, is, therefore, two weeks after the last one (instead of one week).

 You can follow these updates: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)